DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 Objectives:

-*	User finds Recall Frequency report in one click.
+*	User finds Business report in one click.
 *	User uses the keyword and state filters to retrieve the specific data.
 *	User understands the meaning of the data being represented on the graph.

 ####Task 2 – 5 minutes:
-Task Description: Use staging-dsoft-ads.azurewebsites.net web site to see why peanut butter products were recalled in the state of Colorado in the course of last year.
+Task Description: Use staging-dsoft-ads.azurewebsites.net web site to see all wheat products were recalled in the state of Colorado in the year 2000.
 You must complete this task in 5 minutes.

 Objectives:

-*	User finds Recall Frequncy Report List report in one click.
+*	User finds Report List report in one click.
 *	User uses the state, keyword and date range filters to retrieve specific data.
 *	User understands the meaning of the data being represented on the graph.